FCC revokes China Unicom's authorization to operate in U.S. | Technology

 The U.S. Federal Communications Commission (FCC) on Thursday voted to revoke the authorization for China Unicom's U.S. unit to operate in the United States, citing national security concerns.
 The 4-0 vote to revoke the authority that had been granted in 2002 is the latest move by the American regulator to bar Chinese telecommunications carriers from the United States because of national security concerns.

 The order requires China Unicom Americas to end domestic interstate and international telecommunications services in the United States within 60 days of the order's publication.
-China Unicom and the Chinese Embassy did not immediately respond to requests for comments.
+The Chinese Embassy did not immediately respond to requests for comments.

+A lawyer for the company released a statement from China Unicom that said the FCC decision was "without any justifiable grounds and without affording the required due process.
+It added that China Unicom "will proactively protect the rights and interests of the company and its customers."
+The FCC said China Unicom Americas is ultimately owned and controlled by the Chinese government and provides mobile virtual network operator services and international private leased circuit and Ethernet private line services along with IP transit, cloud and resold services in the United States.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)